mergedeyes/subwaybuilder_maptools/README.md

-# Custom DEPOT Map Tools written in Python (BUILT FOR GERMANY, PLEASE MAKE SURE THAT OSM BUILDING TAGGING AND YOUR O/D MATRIX IS PRECISE)
+# Custom DEPOT Map Tools written in Python
 ### Valid as of v1.1.0
+# DISCLAIMER
+- BUILT FOR GERMANY, PLEASE MAKE SURE THAT OSM BUILDING TAGGING AND YOUR O/D MATRIX IS PRECISE!
+- OSRM based drivingtime will be implemented in the following days.
+Currently only straight line distance.
 ---
 ## Setting up .env file
 ```